 How to Migrate Public Folders to Office 365 Shared Mailbox?

-Updated On - January 10, 2023 by Henry Bray |
+Updated On - October 25, 2024 by Henry Bray | Reading Time: 6 minutes

-Reading Time: 4 minutesIn this blog, we explain how to migrate Public folders to Office 365 shared mailboxes and also know, what is the need to move mailboxes to Office 365 shared mailbox.
+Summary: In this blog, we explain how to migrate Public folders to Office 365 shared mailboxes and also know, what is the need to move mailboxes to Office 365 shared mailbox.

 Public folders in Microsoft Exchange are used to share information with others within your organization.
 But shared mailbox is more convenient as compared to a public folder of an Office 365 account.
 Therefore, if you are looking for a dominant solution that can help you migrate your Microsoft Office 365 public folder to a shared mailbox, they know the need for their action.
-Before we proceed, the blog readers have to understand why most users are migrating from a public folder to Office 365 shared mailboxes.

 - There is no need to allot a license for shared mailboxes like other users’ mailboxes and public folders.
 This saves the cost of users.

 After reading these two benefits, you might already know why most users want to move their public folder to Microsoft Office 365 shared mailbox.
-However, if there are many users and each user has different reason for migration.
+However, if there are many users and each user has a different reason for migration.
 Let us discuss how to migrate public folders to Office 365 shared mailbox manually without wasting lots of time.

-Steps to Migrate Public folders to Office 365 Shared Mailboxes
+Steps to Migrate Public Folders to Office 365 Shared Mailboxes

 Using Microsoft Office 365 Admin Center